LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/reading/vizzes-with-python/_index.md

 {{% notice blue Note %}}

 Throughout your career, you may notice that sometimes you need to use `plot.show()` to get your visualization to actually appear on the screen.
 This depends on what environment you are running your code in.
-If you are running your code in the terminal, you need to add `plot.show()`, however, if you are running your code in an environment like a Jupyter notebook, you do not need `plot.show()`.
+If you are running your code in the terminal, you need to add `plot.show()`.

+However, if you are running your code in an environment like a Jupyter notebook, you do not need `plot.show()`.

 {{% /notice %}}